contentstack/marketplace-dam-boilerplate-app/TEMPLATE.md

 ## Availability of Auth Window + DAM Selector

-Availability of Auth Window Flow is to be used when the third-party DAM application has an Auth Window for Authentication and then it needs to open another window using API or SDK support for accessing their assets.
+The Auth Window Flow should be used when the third-party DAM application uses an authentication window and needs to open another window—via API or SDK support—to access its assets.

 `damEnv` Values for this flow: